Weeks go by, day in, day out with nothing to break up ‘time’.

 We miss even the dingiest of pubs because they are part of the whole ‘pub experience’: how a space looks, and feels – and is.

-There is something so deeply familiar and comforting about all the things that make a pub a pub: red flock wallpaper, wrought iron tables, brass fixtures, decorated mirrors, a real fire, wooden panelling, wooden floors, the smell of beer, the taste of crisps, the hubbub of conversation.
+There is something so deeply familiar and comforting about all the things that make a pub a pub: red flock wallpaper, Mirrors from Irish distilleries, wrought iron tables, brass fixtures, decorated mirrors, a real fire, wooden panelling, wooden floors, the smell of beer, the taste of crisps, the hubbub of conversation.
 This cannot be replicated virtually.
-We need actual physical contact and total body/mind immersion.
+We need that actual physical contact and total body/mind immersion.

 We worry about all the people who work in hospitality.

 People who built up a business; who created these spaces, this ambience.
 Hospitality has been totally ravaged by Covid – pubs more so than any other space.
-In this age of Covid, alcohol relaxes people – perhaps too much.
-To be convivial is to let your guard down – which we cannot do.
+In this age of Covid, alcohol relaxes people.
+To be convivial is to let your guard down – which we have been told we cannot do.

 This pervasive sense of boredom is more than just ennui: it borders on the pathological.
-We are surviving but not thriving, because we lack the variety, options and opportunities of other spaces and experiences.
+We are surviving but not thriving, because we lack the variety, options and opportunities of being in other spaces and having varied experiences.

 Logic will take you from A to B. Imagination will take you everywhere.

-In design terms there is a very fine line between a space that is calm, relaxing and serene – and one that is bland, dull and unimaginative.
-It takes experience and skill to maintain the right balance of elements.
+In interior design there is a very fine line between a space that is calm, relaxing and serene – and one that is bland, dull and unimaginative.
+It takes experience and skill to maintain the right balance of elements to ensure somewhere that is minimal is pleasing, not off-putting.

 It can be something as simple as looking out a window.